Adolf Hitler's rise to power: Move towards power (1925–1930)

 In the May 1928 federal election, the Nazi Party achieved just 12 seats in the Reichstag.
 The highest provincial gain was again in Bavaria (5.1%), though in three areas the Nazis failed to gain even 1% of the vote.
 Overall, the party gained 2.6% of the vote (810,100 votes).
 Partially due to the poor results, Hitler decided that Germans needed to know more about his goals.
 Despite being discouraged by his publisher, he wrote a second book that was discovered and released posthumously as the Zweites Buch.
 At this time the SA began a period of deliberate antagonism to the Roter Frontkämpferbund (Rotfront) by marching into Communist strongholds and starting violent altercations.

 At the end of 1928, party membership was recorded at 130,000.
-In March 1925, Erich Ludendorff represented the Nazi Party in the Presidential elections.
+In March 1925, Erich Ludendorff had represented the Nazi Party in the Presidential elections.
 He earned 280,000 votes (1.1%) and was the only candidate to poll fewer than a million votes.
 The battles on the streets grew increasingly violent.
 After the Rotfront interrupted a speech by Hitler, the SA marched into the streets of Nuremberg and killed two bystanders.
 Seeking revenge, the SA also stormed a Rotfront meeting on 25 August and days later the Berlin headquarters of the Communist Party of Germany (KPD) itself.
 In September, Goebbels led his men into Neukölln, a KPD stronghold, and the two warring parties exchanged pistol and revolver fire.
 The German referendum of 1929 was important as it gained the Nazi Party recognition and credibility it had never had before.
 In the late 1920s, seeing the party's lack of breakthrough into the mainstream, Goebbels proposed that instead of focusing all of their propaganda in major cities where there was competition from other political movements, they should instead begin holding rallies in rural areas where they would be more effective.

 On the evening of 14 January 1930, at around ten o'clock, Horst Wessel was fatally shot in the face at point-blank range by two members of the KPD in Friedrichshain.
 The attack occurred after an argument with his landlady, who was a member of the KPD and contacted one of her Rotfront friends, Albert Hochter, who shot Wessel.
 Wessel had penned a song months before which would become a Nazi anthem as the Horst-Wessel-Lied.
 Goebbels seized upon the attack (and the weeks Wessel spent on his deathbed) to publicize the song, and the funeral was used as an anti-Communist propaganda opportunity for the Nazis.
 In May, Goebbels was convicted of "libeling" President Paul von Hindenburg and fined 800 marks.
 The conviction stemmed from a 1929 article by Goebbels in his newspaper Der Angriff.
 In June, Goebbels was charged with high treason by the prosecutor in Leipzig based on statements Goebbels had made in 1927, but after a four-month investigation it came to naught.